jchansen925/codebooker/docs/ForkClone.md

 ### Step 1

-Clone this repo to your local machine using (https://github.com/gbowne1/codebooker.git)
+Clone this repo to your local machine using (https://github.com/gbowne1/codebooker.git).

 ### Step 2

-Create your feature branch using git checkout -b my-feature
+Create your feature branch using git checkout -b my-feature.

 ### Step 3

-Commit your changes using git commit -m 'feat: My new feature';
+Commit your changes using git commit -m 'feat: My new feature'.

 ### Step 4

-Push to the branch using git push origin my-feature;
+Push to the branch using git push origin my-feature.

 ### Step 5